SimonSchirber/UWBWebsite/docs/report.md

 - ESP32 Wrover
 - Qorvo DWM300 (1 Initiator, 1 Tag)

-This hardware was assembled on a breadboard which had a push button and green LED to represent a controller.
-This button would be replaced by a phone and interactable controls screen in the future.
+This hardware was assembled on a breadboard which had a push button and green LED to represent a controller or smartphone.
+This button would be replaced by a phone and interactable touch screen controls in the future.
 The button was used to calibrate the controller to indicate how it was aligned with the room, and to interacte/toggle the smart lights that were used during testing.
+It is importnant to note the the DWM300 is FiRa compliant and thus can be programmed to interact with devices such as iphone 11+ and other smart phones.

 <p align='center'>
   <img width="200" src="./media/controller.png" alt="IMU drift">
 </p>
 <p align='center'>
-  Figure 6: UWB + IMU "smart Controller
+  Figure 6: UWB + IMU "Smart Controller"
 </p>